 Below lists current and standing information; please see the Events page for forthcoming and past openings.

 The Messier Marathon observing event postponed from early April will be held on another night after summer, but many deepsky objects are always visible on any night.
+As an example 37 of the 110 were casually seen on Friday 11th August 2018.

 Notification of all openings are given here, our forum, Facebook and a message on this telephone: 020 8668 9642.